How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Didn’t do that many projects?

 You can also list sports teams, school groups, clubs, projects, and other academic pursuits.
 Use each one to show relevant skills.
+That's how you make your resume with no experience shine.

 Expert Hint: Just graduated high school?
 A high school resume with no work experience can even show classes you were passionate about, or teacher kudos.